Neckross/Neckross365/README.md

 None of this would it have been possible without him.

-Thank you Oliver Kieselbach https://gist.github.com/okieselbach (I used some of your code for Autopilot)
+Thank you https://gist.github.com/okieselbach (I used some of your code for Autopilot)

 ## Prerequisite when TLS1.2 is not enforced
 If you receive an error attempting to installing the module.
 Run this and try again.